NgangaKamau3/ml-diaries/README.md

-# ML Diaries: Complete Mathematical Foundation
+# ML Diaries: A Mathematical Foundation

 A comprehensive mathematical library for machine learning, covering both **Linear Algebra** and **Convex Optimization** with academic rigor.